 Get your body in position so that every breath you take doesn't lead to unwanted camera motion.
-Use the ground, a wall or other object to brace the camera and get interesting visual perspectives.
+Use the ground, a wall, or another object to brace the camera and get interesting visual perspectives.
 By ditching the tripod, you can move around a scene without being anchored in one spot.

 Produce Creative Shots

 A beginner tends to shoot everything from the corner of a room or away from the action.
 By putting yourself in the middle of what's happening, you will get images that aren't possible from a distance.
-Experiment with different angles by shooting above and below your subject.
+Experiment with different angles by shooting above and below your subjects.

 Practice Widescreen Videos

 With the prevalence of smartphone cameras, even home videos are trending toward widescreen formats, such as a 16x9 ratio.
 Think of how you can make this extra visual space work for you.